Do I Need a Humidifier for My Home

 • Heating systems run for long periods

-• Indoor humidity stays consistently below comfort levels
+• Indoor humidity stays consistently below comfortable levels

 Humidification improves comfort.
 It does not fix insulation problems, air leaks, or underlying health conditions.